rogerhendricks/goReporter/README.md

 5. **Future features:**
    Patient medications, billing

+6. **Todo**
+   Remove soft deletes for updating implanted devices and implanted leads in database

 ## Usage

 The API provides various endpoints for managing users, devices, doctors, patients, medications, leads, and reports.
 Refer to the individual handler files for specific route details and request formats.